 How to review

-Given the momentous changes affecting Irish businesses over the past 18 months, companies must review their performance to identify weaknesses in their business model and to set short and medium-term priorities.
+To ensure businesses are best positioned for a tough trading environment, Companies must Review their performance to identify weaknesses in their business model and to set short and medium-term priorities.
 Considerations include:

-The business environment can change quickly, from new competitors and innovations to a general slowdown in the economy linked to the pandemic and geo-political situation.
+The business environment can change quickly, from new competitors and innovations to a general slowdown in the economy.
 The underlying themes for many businesses are the same – volatile trading, high input costs, and the inability to secure staff and key components.
 As a result, many businesses are reviewing their business models to identify new market opportunities, cost savings and opportunities to improve performance.
-This exercise should ensure your business is structured for the ‘new’ normal and is not simply based upon an outdated, pre-pandemic model.

-Many companies have encountered serious issues with contractual obligations over the past 18 months, undermining their viability.
+Many companies have encountered serious issues with contractual obligations over the past number of years, undermining their viability.
 These issues include significant delays to projects starting, inflationary pressures on fixed-price contracts, and being unable to recruit and retain the required staff.
 If the underlying business remains viable, a reorganisation of the contractual base can address the losses and ongoing costs associated with problem contracts.

 How can we help?